Ballet dancers typically begin training between 6 and 8 (for females) or 5 and 7 (for male dancers) if they desire to perform professionally.

 More Ballerina Dance Poes Ideas

-After center work, females present exercises on pointe, or on their toes, supported by special pointe shoes.
-Males practice jumps and turns.
-They may practice partner work together.
-Source: Wikipedia ballerina & ballet dancer page.
+After center work, females present exercises on pointe or their toes, supported by special pointe shoes.
+Males practice jumps and turn.